AustinGoodman/non-linear-sphere-tracing/README.md

 ```
 <br/>

-Next we will make a struct called SceneHit which will be the data type returned from the raymarching function:
+Next we will make a struct called SceneHit which will be the data type returned from the raymarching function
 ```HLSL
 struct SceneHit {
     float3 position;